wp-media/backwpup/readme.txt

 * Updated: SwiftMailer to Version 5.2.0
 * Updated: AWS SDK to Version 2.6.1 (PHP 5.3.3+)
 * Updated: RSC SDK to Version 1.9.2
+* Updated: MSAZURE SDK to Version 0.4.0
+* Updated: PEAR packeges for MSAZURE
+* PRO: Added: Option to use database backup with mysqli/mysqldump (not longer automatic)
+* PRO: Added: Option in GDrive destination to delete files permanently
+* PRO: Updated: Google SDK to 1.0.x

 = Version 3.1.2 =
 * Added: .donotbackup file.
 Folders and sub folders containing this file in will not be included in backups.